FCRA Compliance Guide for Data Furnishers

 2. Dispute Investigation Requirements

-- 30-day timeline: Investigate and respond within 30 days (45 days if consumer provides additional relevant info)
+- 30-day timeline: Investigate and respond within 30 days (45 days if the consumer provides additional relevant information)

-- Reasonable investigation: Conduct a thorough review of relevant information
+- Reasonable investigation: Conduct a thorough review of all relevant information

-- Report results: Provide results to credit bureau
+- Report results: Provide results of the investigation to the credit bureau

 - Correct or delete: If information is inaccurate, incomplete, or unverifiable, you must correct or delete it

-- Notify all bureaus: If you reported to multiple bureaus, notify all of them of corrections
+- Notify all bureaus: If you reported to multiple bureaus, notify all of them of any corrections

 3. Direct Dispute Handling